OjeWilliams/Customer-Segmentation/README.md

 # Customer-Segmentation
-An analysis of customer data using unsupervised learning methods such as K-Means, Hierarchial Clustering and Principal Component Analysis
+An analysis of customer data using unsupervised learning methods such as K-Means, Hierarchical Clustering and Principal Component Analysis

 - [**Table of Contents**](#customer-segmentation)
   - [Introduction](#introduction)